phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Using the process-based model, every PHP interpreter is isolated by the OS into its own process.
 This model is very common under Unix.
 Every request leaves into its own process.
+This model is used by PHP-CLI, PHP-FPM and PHP-CGI.

 With the thread-based model, every PHP interpreter is isolated into a thread, using a thread library.
 This model is mainly used under Microsoft Windows OS, but can be used with most Unixes as well.
+This requires PHP and its extensions :doc:`to be built <../build_system/building_extensions>` in ZTS mode.

 Here is the process-based model: